Differentially Private Bayesian Inference for Gaussian Copula Correlations: Introduction

 With these limitations in mind, we present an approach for estimating DP Gaussian copula correlations.
 To do so, we use a Bayesian modeling framework that explicitly incorporates the randomness of the DP noise mechanism into the inferential process.
 The resulting posterior distribution can be used to make credible intervals for the underlying true copula correlation parameters.
 To the best of our knowledge, this is the first work to provide uncertainty quantification for DP copula correlations.
 In designing the DP algorithm, we coarsen the data into two-way tables of counts above or below medians, thereby reducing global sensitivity.
 We note that data coarsening \citep{heitjan1991ignorability, miller2019robust} has been used as a tool for efficient computation with Gaussian copulas \citep{feldman2025using}, although not in the manner we use here.
 We also develop a maximum likelihood estimator (MLE) of the copula correlation, which can be useful if one only seeks a point estimator.
 As part of this MLE algorithm, we design two new DP noise mechanisms that ensure noisy counts fall within pre-specified bounds.
 We examine repeated sampling properties of the proposed point estimators and posterior inferences using simulation studies.
 The simulations suggest that the proposed methods can offer lower mean-squared errors than existing approaches while also providing intervals that propagate sources of uncertainty.

 The remainder of this article is organized as follows.
 Section \ref{sec:preliminary} provides brief reviews of DP and Gaussian copulas.
 Section \ref{sec:method} presents the Bayesian method for estimating the copula correlation under DP.
 Section \ref{sec:mechanism} introduces the MLE approach, along with one of the new range-preserving noise mechanisms for count queries; the other range-preserving mechanism is described in the supplementary material.
 Section \ref{sec:experiment} reports the results of the simulation studies, and Section \ref{sec:genuine} illustrates the methods using data about people's diets.
 We note that our focus in these empirical evaluations is on the accuracy of estimates of the copula correlations.
 We do not consider synthetic data generation, although one could independently estimate the marginal distributions in a DP manner, e.g., as done by \cite{asghar2020differentially}, to generate synthetic data.
 Finally, Section \ref{sec:discussion} concludes with a discussion of future research.
-An R package, \texttt{DPBayesCopula}, implementing the proposed methods is available at \url{https://github.com/shuowang7878/DPBayesCopula}.
+Codes for all analyses are available at \url{https://github.com/shuowang7878/DPBayesCopula}.